neozhu/WebFormsScaffolding/README.md

 ASP.NET Web Forms Scaffolding
 ===================

-Scaffolding for Web Forms in Visual Studio.
+Scaffolding for Web Forms in Visual Studio 2013.
+Given a model class, the Web Forms Scaffolder generates a List, Insert, Edit, and Delete page.
+The Web Forms Scaffolder uses the Entity Framework, Twitter Bootstrap, and Dynamic Data.

 # Installing the Web Forms Scaffolder